itplr-kosit/xrechnung-testsuite/doc/development.md

 `cii2ubl.local.enabled` needs to be set to `true` and `cii2ubl.local.url` has to point to the locally built, shaded JAR file of cii2ubl, including the version number.
 If a local version is used, the internally defined version is ignored.

+The task `validator-generated-test` validates the generated test instances with the Validator Configuration XRechnung.

 ## Distribution